Chiefs announce trade, signing of DE Clark to new deal

-KANSAS CITY, Mo. — The Kansas City Chiefs announced their trade with the Seattle Seahawks for pass rusher Frank Clark shortly before the start of the NFL draft on Thursday night, then confirmed the club had signed him to a long-term contract.
+KANSAS CITY, Mo. — The Kansas City Chiefs announced their trade with the Seattle Seahawks for pass rusher Frank Clark shortly before the start of the NFL draft on Thursday night, then confirmed the club had signed him to a lucrative and controversial long-term contract.

 The trade was agreed upon Tuesday, as was the $105.5 million, five-year deal, both of which became official once Clark passed his physical.
 The terms of the deal were told to The Associated Press on the condition of anonymity because the team does not discuss financial details.